 Bankruptcy fees vary depending on where you live in the UK.

 • In England and Wales: You pay a total of £680.
-This is a £130 adjudicator fee and £550 to the official receiver
+This is a £130 adjudicator fee and a £550 bankruptcy deposit

 Most debts are included in bankruptcy.
 Your trustee will confirm which ones will be written off 12 months after you go bankrupt.

 You must pay your household bills each month.
-Things like council tax, rates, and utilities.
-They are not included in your bankruptcy.
-Only missed payments (or 'arrears') are.
+Things like council tax, rates, and utilities are not included in your bankruptcy.
+Only missed payments (arrears) are.

-Some debts aren’t included in bankruptcy, these include:
+Some debts are not included in bankruptcy, these include:

 Your debts are written off and the restrictions placed on you during your bankruptcy are usually lifted.